carbon-language/carbon-lang/docs/design/generics/details.md

 input.
 In particular, this means the associated types of an interface can be specified as optional named arguments.

-In this approach, the constraints come before the thing being constrainted.
+In this approach, the constraints come before the thing being constrained.

 Rust supports using this syntax to set associated types to specific values.
 This is particularly used for the case of